Opinion | Mitch McConnell is laughing in our faces. Brutal new polls for Biden show why.

+In short: Everything is going pretty much as Senate Minority Leader Mitch McConnell has planned.
+We know this because the Kentucky Republican told us exactly how he planned it.
+In fact, he laid out the playbook more than a decade ago, and it has changed little since then.

-At dark moments like these, after Biden’s voting rights agenda fell to a Republican filibuster on Wednesday night, it’s worth revisiting a largely-forgotten, 11-year-old quote from McConnell.
+At dark moments such as these, after Biden’s voting rights agenda fell to a Republican filibuster on Wednesday night, it’s worth revisiting a largely-forgotten, 11-year-old quote from McConnell.
 It captures a crucial insight about U.S. politics that helps illuminate the struggles Democrats are facing, and why they feel so frustrating and intractable.

 At the time, McConnell was similarly wielding his role as minority leader to obstruct another Democratic president, by denying any and all GOP support for proposals like the 2010 Affordable Care Act.
 McConnell explained his thinking to journalist Joshua Green: